polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     Set-ClusterResourceDependency -Resource $sapASCSServiceClusterResource -Dependency "[$sapServiceClusterResourceName]" -Verbose
     ```

-1. Within the Remote Desktop session to s03-ascs-0 VM, and in the Windows PowerShell ISE session, set the probe port to **62000** (the probe port must mutch the port of the **probeascs** of the **s03-lb-ascs** load balancer you deployed in the first exercise of this lab) by running the following (when prompted, type **yes** and press Enter):
+1. Within the Remote Desktop session to s03-ascs-0 VM, and in the Windows PowerShell ISE session, set the probe port to **62000** (the probe port must match the port of the **probeascs** of the **s03-lb-ascs** load balancer you deployed in the first exercise of this lab) by running the following (when prompted, type **yes** and press Enter):

     ```
     $SAPSID = "S03"